Phone

 Ari Rosenblum is the Chief Executive Officer of the Jewish Federation and Foundation of Rockland County.
 A native of Toronto, Canada, Ari has served in executive and leadership positions at major not for profit organizations in Toronto, Ottawa and New York.

 At the University of Toronto, he began a lifelong passion for activism, eventually rising to the national executive of the North American Jewish Students Network.
 After more than seven years in investment management, research and corporate finance, Ari moved into the Jewish non-profit world, working since 2001 in senior advocacy, communications, operations, marketing and development roles for local and national Federations and organizations.
+As a lifelong learner, Ari has pursued and completed additional qualifications in executive leadership, communications and impact investing at the Said Business School at Oxford University, The University of Cambridge Centre for Sustainability Leadership, and the Stern School of Business at New York University.

 Ethan Erlich is the Director of Security at Federation's Rockland Community Security Initiative.
 Since joining the Federation, Ethan has developed vital relationships with community leaders, synagogue, school, and camp administrators, local government and law enforcement, and security experts serving Jewish communities around the country.